Operating Leverage: A Comprehensive Definition

 What is Operating Leverage?

-Operating leverage is a financial concept that measures the proportion of fixed costs in a company's cost structure.
-A company with high operating leverage has a larger percentage of fixed costs relative to its variable costs.
-This means that as sales increase, profits increase at a faster rate due to the fixed costs being spread over a larger sales base.
+Operating leverage measures the proportion of fixed costs in a company's cost structure.
+A company with high operating leverage experiences greater increases in profit as sales rise, due to fixed costs being spread over a larger revenue base.

 Fixed Costs vs. Variable Costs

-- Fixed Costs: These are expenses that do not change with the level of sales.
-Examples include rent, salaries, and insurance.
+- Fixed Costs: These are expenses that remain constant regardless of sales volume, such as rent, salaries, and insurance.

-- Variable Costs: These costs fluctuate with sales volume.
-For instance, materials, labor directly tied to production, and sales commissions.
+- Variable Costs: These costs vary directly with sales volume, including materials, labor directly tied to production, and sales commissions.

 To illustrate how operating leverage works, consider the following example: